 Lesson 2.
 Fonts: So much more than pretty (type)faces

-Depending on the kind of publication, you might choose, for example, a sans serif font for headings and a serif for body text.
-You might also use a third font for breakout box text.
-The fonts you use can make a big difference in the overall look and feel of your document.
+Depending on the kind of publication, you might choose, for instance, a sans serif font for headings and a serif for body text.
+You might also use a third font for breakout box text or to emphasise certain information.
+The fonts you use can make a significant difference to the overall look and feel of your document.

-Choosing a lighter font for body text and a heavier font for headings gives your pages tonal variation and makes them more visually interesting.
-If you choose wisely, each font family will have enough weights and styles to cover most document requirements such as regular for body copy, bold for emphasis, and italics for quotes and captions.
+Choosing a lighter font for body text and a heavier font for headings gives your pages tonal variation and makes your document more visually interesting.
+If you choose wisely, each font family will have a good range of weights and styles to cover most document needs such as regular for body copy, bold for emphasis, and italic for quotes and captions.

 Takeaway: Make sure all your headings are the same size, font and colour.
 Do the same for the body text in your document.
 If you’d like Word to do it for you, go to the Design tab in the Word Ribbon, and in the Document Formatting group, select the drop-down menu under the Fonts button.
 Choose a new set or customise them to suit you.